hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/ex4/README.md

 </html>
 ```

-You upload the file so that you can host it on your web server as a static web site to test your chatbot on the web.
+You can upload and host the HTML file on your web server as a static web site to test your chatbot in the public.
 ![](../images/greetings_visitor_8.gif)